niquefa/python-to-cpp-or-java/README.md

 Starting the language change from Python to C++ or java for programming contests, has three main differences that could be challenging at first:
+- [x] Using parenthesis
 - [x] Ending sentences
 - [x] Data types.
 - [x] Indentation vs brackets.
 - [ ] Reading data
 - [x] Printing data.

+# Using parenthesis
+In Python we are use to just not using parenthesis in conditionals and loops, but in C++ and java these are mandatory and will produce a lot of compiling error if not used.

 # Ending sentences
 In Java and C++ practically all sentences and flow and data construction should be ended either by a bracket (}) or by a semicolon (;), this could be specially frustrating in C++ because the compiler warnings and errors are not so specific and precise as the ones in java and even far more obscures that the ones in Python.